Leucadia Coal-to-Gas Plant: Indiana's Enron

 - Allowing the State of Indiana, via the Indiana Finance Authority, to purchase the gas without actually requiring physical delivery of the gas, essentially forcing Indiana ratepayers to buy unregulated securities

-- Granting eminent domain to private corporations (even though they have no obligation to serve the public) to take your property!
+- Granting eminent domain to private corporations (even though they had no obligation to serve the public) to take your property!

 - Granting Indiana Gasification an Indiana tax credit worth in excess of $120 million!